Whitney Maria Behr: Early life, education and family

-Whitney Maria Behr was born on September 25, 1981 in Los Angeles, California, United States.
-Behr completed her B.S in Geology in May, 2006 at California State University, Northridge.
+Behr was born on September 25, 1981, in Los Angeles, California, United States.
+Behr completed her B.S in geology in May 2006 at California State University, Northridge.
 She went on to do her doctoral studies in structural geology and active tectonics at University of Southern California under the supervision of John P. Platt.

-She holds professional affiliations with the Geological Society of America, American Geophysical Union, the Earth Science Women's Network and Sigma Xi.
+She holds professional affiliations with the Geological Society of America, American Geophysical Union (AGU), the Earth Science Women's Network (ESWN) and Sigma Xi.

-She is married, currently resides in Zürich and has a son, aged 5.
+She is married, currently resides in Zurich and has a son, aged 5.